 In general, a radiator flush should be done every five years or 100,000 miles (or what the maintenance schedule of your car model says), whichever comes first.
 However, there are different types of coolant, leading to varying intervals.
 Aside from the regular service, there are warning signs indicating that you might need a radiator flush at a different time.

-If the engine has started overheating, it’s one of the possible symptoms that the engine coolant is contaminated or the radiator clogs.
+If the engine has started overheating, it’s one of the possible symptoms that the engine coolant is contaminated or that you might be having radiator clogs.
 First, check the coolant level to make sure it’s full.
 If there are no other reasons for the overheating condition, a coolant flush could resolve the issue.
 However, there are of course many other components, like the water pump or a blown head gasket that can cause your engine to overheat.

 Coolant Flush Cost

-If you have the radiator or coolant flush professionally, you might spend $50 to $300.
-The cost depends on the vehicle you drive, the amount of coolant needed and the type of shop you visit.
+If you have the radiator or coolant flushed professionally, you might spend $50 to $300.
+The cost depends on the vehicle you drive, the amount of coolant needed, and the type of shop you visit.
 If you are getting a radiator flush at the local lube, you will spend far less than if you visit a dealership.